Destinations Greece Athens

 The Acropolis, at 8 a.m.

 The Acropolis opens at 8 a.m. and the first hour is the only one worth being there for — the cruise crowds arrive on the 9 a.m. shuttles, the sun is direct by 10, and the limestone heats to 40°C by noon.
-Buy the timed ticket online a day ahead (€20 single-monument, €30 combo with Agora, Kerameikos, Hadrian's Library, Library of Hadrian, Olympieion).
+The Parthenon scaffolding came down for the first time in decades — 2026 is the clearest the temple has looked in a generation.
+Buy the timed ticket online a day ahead — €30, single monument only.
+The old combo that bundled the Agora, Kerameikos and the rest was scrapped in 2025; you now buy each site separately.
+Use the official platform — third-party sites mark it up and their QR codes get bounced at the gate.
 Enter from the south slope, exit from the north onto the Acropolis Museum walk.
 One hour, max.

 Acropolis Museum (top-floor Parthenon Gallery)